HeRCLab/nocsim/doc/TCL.md

 and `FROM` should both be integers corresponding to directions, the magic variables `dir_*` are provided to make this process easier.

+### `drop FROM` (routing behaviors only)

+Drops the  flit incoming from the direction `FROM`.
+This will immediately delete the flit from the simulation.
+This will trigger neither the `arrive` nor the `route` instruments with respect to the specified flit.
+Performance counters for the relevant router and it's links are not updated.

 ### `peek DIR ATTR` (routing behaviors only)

 Retrieves the attribute `ATTR` from the incoming flit in the direction `DIR`.